OpenDSA/OpenDSA/RST/en/Binary/Heaps.rst

 priorities will need to use an auxiliary data structure that supports efficient search for objects (such as a BST).
-Records in the auxiliary data structure will store the object's heap index, so that the object can be deleted from the heap and reinserted with its new priority.
+Records in the auxiliary data structure will store the object's heap index, so that the object's priority can be updated.
 Priority queues can be helpful for solving graph problems such as :ref:`single-source shortest paths <single-source shortest paths problem> <GraphShortest>` and